 Local renormalization group analysis gives a very strong constraint on the renormalization group flow even in the flat space-time limit.
 Indeed, the analysis gives a perturbative proof of the strong version of Cardy's conjecture \cite{Jack:1990eb}\cite{Osborn:1991gm} as well as the gradient formula.
 Since the argument is based on the generic consistency conditions of the effective action, the positivity of the target space metric appearing in the effective action, for instance, was not derived (because their argument works also in non-unitary field theories).
 Nevertheless, it was shown that perturbatively, $a$-theorem is true, and scale invariance implies conformal invariance from the subsequent result.

-The idea of the local renormalization group is to generalize the Wess-Zumino consistency condition for the Weyl anomaly mentioned in section \ref{Weyla} not only in the non-trivial metric background but with the space-time dependent coupling constants (a.k.a Schwinger's source theory).
-This is conceptually very natural because if we consider the non-trivial renormalization group flow, the Weyl transformation acts on coupling constants non-trivially, so the coupling constants must be treated space-time dependent after the Weyl transformation even if we started with a constant background.
-In addition to the space-time dependent coupling constants, for each current operators, we will introduce the background gauge field $A_{\mu}$.
-If the currents are non-conserved, we further transform the coupling constants under the background gauge transformation, so that the theory is spuriously invariant.
-We also note that the space-time dependent source is natural in AdS/CFT correspondence as we will discuss in Lecture 3.
+The idea to use the local renormalization group in this problem is to generalize the Wess-Zumino consistency condition for the Weyl anomaly mentioned in section \ref{Weyla} not only in the non-trivial metric background but with the space-time dependent coupling constants (a.k.a Schwinger's source theory).
+This is conceptually very natural because if we consider the non-trivial renormalization group flow, the Weyl transformation acts on coupling constants non-trivially, so the coupling constants must be treated in a space-time dependent way after the Weyl transformation even if we started with a constant background.
+In addition to the space-time dependent coupling constants, for each (conserved or non-conserved) current operators, we will introduce the background gauge field $a_{\mu}$.
+If the currents are non-conserved, we further transform the coupling constants under the background gauge transformation so that the theory is spuriously invariant.
+We also note that the space-time dependent source is natural in AdS/CFT correspondence as we will discuss in section \ref{section10}.

-As a consequence, in order to properly reguralized and renormalize the theory, we have to introduce various additional counterterms that are not present in the flat space-time limit, and the consistency of the renormalization group flow will give more non-trivial constraints, where the consequence will be the main subject of our analysis.
-Unfortunately, the entire analysis is slightly complicated partly because there are many terms, which is not essential but technical, so we will focus on the points relevant for our discussions, and leave the other aspects to the original literature \cite{Osborn:1991gm} (see also appendix \ref{localWZC}).
+As a consequence of the space-time dependent sources, in order to properly reguralized and renormalize the theory, we have to introduce various additional counterterms that are not present in the flat space-time limit, and the consistency of the renormalization group flow will give more non-trivial constraints, whose consequence will be the main subject of our analysis.
+Unfortunately, the entire analysis is slightly complicated partly because there are many terms, which is not essential but technical, so we will focus on the points relevant for our discussions, and leave the other aspects to the original literature \cite{Osborn:1991gm} (see also \ref{localWZC}).

 Let us first revisit the operator Weyl anomaly.
-In addition to the scalar beta functions corresponding to background coupling constants $g^I$, we have to introduce the term given by the beta function for the background currents $A_{\mu}^a$.
-Within power-counting renormalization, we have the field dependent part of the trace of the energy-momentum tensor as
+In addition to the scalar beta functions corresponding to background coupling constants $g^I$, we have to introduce the term given by the beta function for the background currents $a_{\mu}^a$.
+Within power-counting renormalization scheme, we have the field dependent part of the trace of the energy-momentum tensor as